Pope Clement XIV: Suppression of the Jesuits

 The Jesuits had been expelled from Brazil (1754), Portugal (1759), France (1764), Spain and its colonies (1767), and Parma (1768).
 With the accession of a new pope, the Bourbon monarchs pressed for the Society's total suppression.
 Clement XIV tried to placate their enemies by apparent unfriendly treatment of the Jesuits: he refused to meet the superior general, Lorenzo Ricci, removed it from the administration of the Irish and Roman Colleges, and ordered them not to receive novices, etc.

 The pressure kept building up to the point that Catholic countries were threatening to break away from the Church.
 Clement XIV ultimately yielded "in the name of peace of the Church and to avoid a secession in Europe" and suppressed the Society of Jesus by the brief Dominus ac Redemptor of 21 July 1773.
 However, in non-Catholic nations, particularly in Prussia and Russia, where papal authority was not recognized, the order was ignored.
 It was a result of a series of political moves rather than a theological controversy.

 Mozart

 Pope Clement XIV and the customs of the Catholic Church in Rome are described in letters of Wolfgang Amadeus Mozart and of his father Leopold Mozart, written from Rome in April and May 1770 during their tour of Italy.
 Leopold found the upper clergy offensively haughty, but was received, with his son, by the pope, where Wolfgang demonstrated an amazing feat of musical memory.
 The papal chapel was famous for performing a Miserere mei, Deus by the 17th-century composer Gregorio Allegri, whose music was not to be copied outside of the chapel on pain of excommunication.
 The 14-year-old Wolfgang was able to transcribe the composition in its entirety after a single hearing.
-Clement made young Mozart a knight of the Order of the Golden Spur.
+Clement made the young Mozart a knight of the Order of the Golden Spur.

-Similarly, in 1774 German composer, Georg Joseph Vogler was also made a Knight of the Order of the Golden Militia.
+Similarly, in 1774 German composer, Georg Joseph Vogler was also made a Knight of the Order of the Golden Spur.